vanNijnatten/vanNijnatten.dev/_pages/socials.md

   - /socials/
 ---

-You can more from me at:
+You can find more from me at:

 - [Facebook](https://www.facebook.com/people/Jos-Van-Nijnatten)
 - [GitHub](https://www.GitHub.com/vanNijnatten)